Skip to main content

 • Vacation days

-The employee might request PTO or vacation days for bereavement purposes.
+The employee can request PTO or vacation days for bereavement purposes.

-The employee needs to talk with their manager or HR and let them know about their situation.
-Even if the company lacks a formal bereavement policy, the company may be willing to provide some flexibility.
+They should also talk with their manager or HR about their situation.
+Even without a formal bereavement policy, many companies will offer some flexibility.

 How can you support a grieving team member?